 Is creatine safe for a 16-year-old?

-Studies have not shown any negative affect of prolonged creatine use among teens.
-However, proper knowledge should be instilled on the dosage of this supplement, especially to athlete teens.
+Studies have not shown any negative effects of prolonged creatine use among teens.
+However, proper knowledge should be instilled on the dosage of this supplement, especially for teen athletes.

 Is there a specific age for one to purchase creatine?